AFRICAN BLUE BASIL PURPLE MOUNTAIN BASIL-1

 Fresh Nettle Pesto Recipe (dairy-free)

 Nettles are one of the first wild foods to emerge in the spring, and, undoubtedly, one of the most nutrient-dense wild plants!
 They thrive in rich, moist soil, and in sunny locations.
 You may find them blanketing a deciduous forest floor in early spring before the tree canopy emerges, or in an open, mowed field.
+The fallen leaves from autumn create a fertile environment for nettles to emerge from in early spring.
+After the dense, cold winter months, nettles arrive and remind us to lighten our loads, to cleanse, and to restore.

 Read More